BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_3_Using_BIP32_in_Libwally.md

 ### Generating an Address Key

 Alternatively, you can use the `bip32_key_from_parent_alloc` function, which just drops down one level of the hierarchy at a time.
 The following example drops down to the 0th child of the account key (which is the external address) and then the 0th child of that.
-This would be useful because then you could continue generating the 1st address, the 2nd address, and so on:
+This would be useful because then you could continue generating the 1st address, the 2nd address, and so on from that external key:
 ```
   struct ext_key *key_external;
   lw_response = bip32_key_from_parent_alloc(key_account,0,BIP32_FLAG_KEY_PRIVATE,&key_external);